 - Conduct important lab tests — some preliminary lab tests will be drawn on your first OB visit and subsequent lab tests can be done in our office as your pregnancy progresses and if the doctor deems them necessary.

-- Arrange for your initial ultrasound exam — this helps the obstetrician to confirm due date and assure that your pregnancy is off to a great start.
+- Arrange for your initial ultrasound exam — this helps the obstetrician to confirm your due date and assure that your pregnancy is off to a great start.

 - Discuss and explain the range of optional tests you may choose.

-- Answer questions you have about your pregnancy, your symptoms, what to expect as your body changes, any potential problems you are concerned about.
+- Answer questions you have about your pregnancy, your symptoms, what to expect as your body changes, and any potential problems you are concerned about.

 - Talk about your personal lifestyle and how that may relate to your pregnancy.

 During the first two trimesters (the first six months), these visits are usually scheduled every 3-4 weeks to check on the progress of your pregnancy.
 After that, we will want to see you every 1-2 weeks and, during the last month of pregnancy, once a week.
 At each visit we will go over your concerns or any symptoms you might be experiencing and discuss your health needs to keep both you and your baby as healthy as possible.

 We provide ultrasound services in our exam rooms, performed by a licensed ultrasound technician.
 The results of your ultrasound examinations are reviewed and completed by a board-certified radiologist.
 In addition to your initial ultrasound test, we might recommend additional ultrasound exams at 20 weeks of pregnancy, at 36-38 weeks of pregnancy, or at other times if your particular condition requires it.
 We will discuss these and all other tests with you ahead of time.